Chart Color Schemes

 Educational achievement in Scarborough places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Scarborough's educational attainment significantly exceeds broader benchmarks.
-Among residents aged 15+, 44.7% hold university qualifications, compared to 27.9% in WA and 29.0% in the SA4 region.
-This educational advantage positions Scarborough strongly for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 31.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (4.1%).
+Educational attainment in Scarborough significantly surpasses broader benchmarks.
+As of the latest data, 44.7% of residents aged 15+ hold university qualifications, compared to 27.9% in Western Australia and 29.0% in the SA4 region.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees lead at 31.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (4.1%).

-Trade and technical skills are prominent, with 31.2% of residents aged 15+ holding vocational credentials – advanced diplomas (12.1%) and certificates (19.1%).
+Trade and technical skills feature prominently, with 31.2% of residents aged 15+ holding vocational credentials – advanced diplomas (12.1%) and certificates (19.1%).
 Educational participation is notably high, with 26.5% of residents currently enrolled in formal education.
 This includes 7.6% in primary education, 7.2% in tertiary education, and 5.6% pursuing secondary education.

 Frequently Asked Questions - Education